CDLUC3/opensearch-tutorial/README.md

 ## General Instructions

+These instructions presume that ports 8080-8099 are open to internet.
+8086, 8094 and 8080 are used in these examples.

-Start the Docker Stack from the `/opensearch/` directory.
+Start the Docker Stack.

 ```
+export DOMAINNAME=$(domainname)
 docker-compose up -d --build
 echo "Open http://$(hostname).$(domainname):8086/" in your browser to view these instructions.
 ```